GetUSB.info Logo

 Please contact USB Copier for more details.
 This is a USB duplication service company.

 CD and DVD optical duplicators have been popular for years; however, with the disc drive no longer sold in computers, the only device left for moving files around are USB flash drives – well, most common device at least.
-With that in mind, let us take a look review a USB flash drive duplicator and wanted and provide observations.
+With that in mind, let us provide a USB duplicator review and our observations about them.

 So what is the speed of burning a DVD compared to copying to a USB flash drive?
 With a 16X DVD recorder it will take about 6-7 minutes to burn an entire disc, which is 4.7GBs.
 A common size DVD duplicator is seven drive system which means 7 copies every 7 minutes.
 However, today’s file sizes are getting larger and a data load can easily be over 5GBs.
 A dual layer DVD is 8.5GBs and would take about 27 minutes.